pocomane/brewed-in-the-apocalypse/bita.md

-To use the mechanics with other way of being a GM (the Game Master, that is what the Scenarist is after all), just ignore anything about the scenarist or player moves the, GM will tell when make a roll, which traits are relevant, when delete an harm, etc. according to the target system.
+To use the mechanics with other way of being a GM (the Game Master, that is what the Scenarist is after all), just ignore anything about the scenarist or protagonist moves the, GM will tell when make a roll, which traits are relevant, when delete an harm, etc. according to the target system.

 Instead, to use the Scenarist system with other mechanics, map the check in